All about defibrillators: what they are and how to use them.

 They can be semi-automatic (you still need to press the shock button when indicated) or fully automatic (the machine shocks automatically when a shock is advised).

 Apps can help locate AEDs

-Apps now exist that can be used to locate your nearest defibrillator, such as; HeartStart, Pulse Point AED and Good Sam apps.
+These days there are apps that can be used to locate your nearest defibrillator, such as HeartStart, Pulse Point AED and Good Sam.
 Good Sam can locate nearest first responders to help too.

 Why are they important?

 Defibrillators are crucial to be able to have a chance of bringing someone back following a cardiac arrest.
 CPR helps circulate the blood, keeping the heart and brain sufficiently oxygenated, the AED is necessary to deliver the shock hopefully returning the heart to a viable rhythm.

 Most sudden cardiac arrests result from ventricular fibrillation (VF).
 VF is a fast and erratic heart rhythm originating in the heart’s ventricles.